SimeonKV/TechFund-SoftUni/README.md

 # TechFund-SoftUni
-Solutions of exercises from the SoftUni "Technology Fundamentals" module.
+In the "src" folder are many solutions of exercises from the SoftUni "Technology Fundamentals" module.